Bouncyrock/TaleSpire-Beta-AssetRequests/README.md

 This place is intended for the community to present wishes for tiles, props, and miniatures.
 Requests could be extended content for current sets or completely new content.

 **The way this works is:**
  * Go to the `Issues` tab on top.
-Look/Search through the current "Issues" to see if anything is matching.
+Look/Search through the current "Issues" to see if anything is matching the request you want to make.
 If it already exists as an entry, you can add a :thumbsup:[thumbs up reaction] to the original message.

  * If nothing quite fits, file a new "Issue" and fill in the Template.